 Must Read: How the 2021 tax law amendment will affect South African emigration and retirement funds.

-Access to South African retirement funds will become a factor of tax residency instead of exchange control residency.
-TAKEAWAY: A client planning to emigrate from South Africa should cash-out their current pension fund if they want to access the funds within three years of leaving the country; if your client has been living abroad for more than threeRead More
+South Africa 2021 tax law changes South Africa’s 2021 tax law changes mean access to South African retirement funds will become a factor of tax residency instead of exchange control residency.
+TAKEAWAY: A client planning to emigrate from South Africa should cash-out their current pension fund if they want to access the funds within threeRead More

 The Big Debate: Are trusts required by SA law to pay interest on any outstanding loans to SA lenders?